Worklytics/psoxy/infra/modules/azuread-local-cert/README.md

 NOTE:
   - the key used for the certificate WILL be stored by Terraform in your local state.
 You should
-    1) run this is a secure location, 2) store your Terraform state securely
+    1) run this from a secure location, 2) store your Terraform state securely
   - this will regenerate certificates on every run.
 In simple scenarios, this is probably desirable, but may be a nuisance if it's part of a large Terraform configuration.